lmjh/fitness-tracker/README.md

 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

+You can download the project source code as a zip file by clicking the 'Code' dropdown at the top right of the file navigation window and selecting "Download as ZIP".
+You can then unzip that file to wherever you want your local copy to be.

+If you have Git installed on your computer, you can clone the project by following these steps:

 1. Log in to GitHub and locate the [repository](https://github.com/lmjh/fitness-tracker)
 2. Click the 'Code' dropdown at the top right of the file navigation window.